Incorporating Multiple Cluster Centers for Multi-Label Learning: Experiments

 \section{Experiments}

-In this section, we evaluate the performance of our proposed IMCC approach by comparing with multiple state-of-the-art approaches on a number of real-world multi-label data sets, in terms of several widely used evaluation metrics.
+In this section, we evaluate the performance of our proposed IMCC approach by comparing with multiple state-of-the-art approaches on a number of real-world multi-label datasets, using several widely used evaluation metrics.